ShaojieDong503/IMI/README.md

      - Detailed scoring system introduction are under [Task 1](#task1).

 3. **Final Risk Ranking**
-   - Total Score = Red Flag Score + Intra-Cluster Anomaly Score
+   - Total Score = Red Flag Score + Intra-Cluster Outlier Score.
    - Flag customers in **Top 0.5%** as "High-Risk Candidates".
 (0.5% can help us focus on exterme scores and have more flexibility compares to a fixed number)

 ## 3. Task 2: Embedding-Based Validation
 ### Input:
-- Same features as Task 1
+- Same as Task 1

 ### Process:
 1. **Contrastive Learning for Embeddings**
    - Train a contrastive learning model to generate 6D customer embeddings.
-   - Augmentation: Synthetic noise injection on transaction amounts/frequencies.

 2. **Secondary Clustering**
    - Apply K-means clustering to embedding space.
    - Identify **Target Clusters** where High-Risk Candidates concentrate.

 3. **Cross-Task Validation**
    - Compute overlap: If most High-Risk Candidate(Customer has a high score) concentrate in certain clusters, we say they share more spending behaviors and characteristics, which makes they more suspecious.
-Customer who has a high score but not concentrate with others in a cluster means it has lower risk but still need to be monitored.
+Customer who has a high score but not concentrate with others in a cluster means it has slightly lower risk but still need to be monitored.

 # Code Walkthrough